-- If you smoke or drink, use this as an opportunity to stop or cut down; this will help your recovery and reduce your risks of complications. - Stay physically active to the best of your ability; this will help you get better quicker. - Eat well; your body needs fuel to repair. - If you are overweight, now is the best time to try and lose weight; this will help your recovery and reduce your risks of complications. - If you have diabetes, ensure your diabetes is well controlled. - Visit your dentist before your operation to ensure your teeth and gums are healthy. - Involve your family and friends in your preparation; they can help you achieve your goals.
+If you smoke or drink, use this as an opportunity to stop or cut down; this will help your recovery and reduce your risks of complications.

+- Stay physically active to the best of your ability; this will help you get better quicker.
+If you can, start walking a little more each day before your operation. - Eat well; your body needs fuel to repair. - If you are overweight, now is the best time to try and lose weight; this will help your recovery and reduce your risks of complications. - If you have diabetes, ensure your diabetes is well controlled. - Visit your dentist before your operation to ensure your teeth and gums are healthy. - Involve your family and friends in your preparation; they can help you achieve your goals.